Daedrus/embci/README.md

 ## Current approach
-I am running Ubuntu Desktop 22.04.2 LTS on the LattePanda and a dockerized Jenkins controller + agent combo which get started by docker compose.
+I am running Ubuntu Desktop 22.04.2 LTS on the LattePanda and a dockerized Woodpecker server + agent combo which get started by docker compose.
 Minimal security to begin with, just get the ball rolling.

-Will switch to Ubuntu Server once I figure out the Jenkins CLI and see if Saleae Automation API can work without the Logic GUI.
+Will switch to Ubuntu Server at some point.
 If things go well I might create Ansible provisioning scripts for the box so that I can experiment with other Linux variants.